ordina-jworks/ordina-jworks.github.io/_posts/2023-08-11-k8s-comparison-azure-aws.md

 A few add-ons worth investigating are AWS Distro for OpenTelemetry (EKS), Open Service Mesh (AKS) and KEDA (AKS).

 ### Conclusion

+The out-of-the-box experience for both services is quite different, but in line with the general experience on both platforms.

+AWS's EKS implementation feels focussed on providing the right building blocks to create a great platform.
+It supports a high level of customization and provides many integration points with other AWS services.
+The integration with Key Management Service for the encryption of disks is a good example.
+The fact that they automatically rotate the keys makes it that you can configure this once and forget about it.
+Another point where the customization helps is the ability to encrypt the node pool disks.
+It's possible, but the necessity to provide a complete launch template just to enable encryption on the nodes, feels a bit overkill.
+The freedom to configure almost anything comes at the cost of an easy getting started.
+Getting all the I's dotted and T's crossed can be tricky and debugging it can be hard.

+Azure's AKS feels focussed around a decent "end-user" experience.
+There are a lot of sane defaults that make sense for most standard deployments.
+Customization is possible is some locations, but if it's not supported out of the box, there is no way to work around it like on AWS.
+The integration with other Azure services is also a hit or miss.
+If it's natively integrated, it tends to work well.
+If not, don't hold your breath for the AKS team to implement support for it any time soon.

+Both [AWS](https://github.com/aws/containers-roadmap/projects/1) and [Azure](https://github.com/Azure/AKS/projects/1) are quite public about their roadmap and suggestions can be raised by customers easily through their respective GitHub projects.
+From experience, it also doesn't hurt to raise requests through support or your representatives for Azure or AWS.

+## Identity

+## Basic integrations

+## Monitoring

+## Logging

 - Architectural components for k8s setup
 - Iac Complexity